 Course Name: Faith & Witness

-Course Number: 61226

-Grade Level: 12 th

-Course Length: One semester

 Course Credit: 0.5

 Prerequisites: None

-Offered: Fall 2023
+Offered: Fall 2022

-Course may not be repeated

 Faith & Witness is a course that introduces students to the lives and writings of the great saints from the early church to modern times in order that they may come to better understand and learn to personally implement the deep spiritual traditions available to them as they continue on in their personal vocations after high school.
 Students will study the great works of St. Benedict, St. Augustine, St. Teresa of Avila, St. Catherine of Siena, St. Francis de Sales, St. John of the Cross, St. Therese of Lisieux, St. Thomas More, St. John Paul II, St. Teresa of Calcutta, St. Gianna Beretta Molla, and Sts.
 Louis and Zelie Martin.
 A \$15 course fee is required.